 As the indigenous law firms modernise and branch out, international firms find they are now competing with them on an equal footing.
 The Asia-Pacific region is the one area of the world where UK and US-originated firms jostle equally for position.
-This is reflected in the FT's three years.
-Unlike in the ranking of firms headquartered in Asia Pacific, the firms that occupy the top 10 positions in the international ranking changed a great deal over the period.
+This is reflected in the FT's rankings of international firms over the past three years.
+Unlike in the ranking of firms head-quartered in Asia Pacific, the firms that occupy the top 10 positions in the international ranking changed a great deal over the period.

 This year, Herbert Smith Freehills occupies the top slot, a jump from 17th last year.
 Neither the UK's Herbert Smith nor Australia's Freehills, which merged in 2012, was then known for innovation.
-But four years on, the merged firm's performance in this report shows it has grown chase of Edra Global Energy Berhad for \$2.3bn
+But four years on, the merged firm's performance in this report shows it has grown its Asia-Pacific presence.
+Its work includes BHP Billiton's demerger from South32, the largest in Australian corporate history, and CGN's purchase of Edra Global Energy Berhad for \$2.3bn last year, the largest M&A deal in Malaysia.